-- 6.1.1 It is difficult to assess the true impact of the proposed road on reptiles as none were recorded during the 2004 field survey throughout Sections NL1-NL5.
-As such, a precautionary approach should be taken that assumes that they are present where there is moderate to high suitability habitat. - Where impacts on a receptor species and their habitats are predicted to be of greater than or equal to Moderate significance, specific measures must be taken to prevent, reduce or offset these impacts.
-In the case of reptiles, as no impacts will constitute impact significance greater than 'Minor', there is no obligation to mitigate for adverse effects at individual habitat areas.
-Generic mitigation measures detailed in this section and applied across the whole of the proposed scheme are assessed as being sufficient to mitigate for impacts of Minor significance. - As all reptiles are protected from intentional/reckless killing and injury under the Wildlife and Countryside Act (1981) (as amended) and the Nature Conservation (Scotland) Act (2004), a "best practice" approach to pre-construction site clearance is required to prevent mortality of reptiles due to the proposed scheme and to avoid any offences occurring should reptiles be present.
+- 6.1.1 As no reptiles were recorded during the 2004 field survey throughout Sections NL1-NL5, a precautionary approach has been adopted that assumes reptile presence where there is moderate to high suitability habitat. - 6.1.2 As no impacts will constitute impact significance greater than Minor, generic mitigation measures applied across the whole of the proposed scheme are considered to be sufficient to mitigate for potential impacts identified. - 6.1.3 As all reptiles are protected from intentional/reckless killing and injury under the WCA (1981) (as amended) and the Nature Conservation (Scotland) Act (2004), a 'best practice' approach to preconstruction site clearance is required to prevent mortality of reptiles due to the proposed scheme and to avoid any offences occurring should reptiles be present.
 These are described in more detail below.